Nitro Fatty Acids

 Nitro fatty acid formation by electrophilic substitution at the double bond

 A proportion of the 9-nitro-oleate can be subjected to β-oxidation to yield nitro-7-cis-hexadecenoic, nitro-5-cis-tetradecenoic and nitro-3-cis-dodecenoic acids, and their corresponding coenzyme A derivatives.
-10‑Nitro‑oleate was found to be subjected to ω- and β-oxidation to produce several oxidized metabolites with 4‑nitro-octanedioic acid as a major urinary product, and these were excreted in part as N‑acetylcysteine, taurine and sulfo-conjugates.
-In phosphate buffers and presumably in the cytoplasm of cells, nitroalkenoic fatty acids decay rapidly because of solvation reactions with the release of nitric oxide radicals, and while various reaction mechanisms have been proposed, their biological relevance in vivo is uncertain.
+10‑Nitro‑oleate was found to be subjected to ω- and β‑oxidation to produce several oxidized metabolites with 4‑nitro-octanedioic acid as a major urinary product, and these were excreted in part as N‑acetylcysteine, taurine and sulfo-conjugates.
+In phosphate buffers and presumably in the cytoplasm of cells, nitroalkenoic fatty acids decay rapidly because of solvation reactions with the release of nitric oxide radicals, and while various reaction mechanisms have been proposed, their relevance in vivo is uncertain.

-3. Biological Effects of Nitro Fatty Acids
+3. Physiological Impact of Nitro Fatty Acids

 Reaction with thiols: The main mechanisms and signalling actions of nitro fatty acids are mediated by post-translational modification of proteins by covalent adduction.
 Nitrated unsaturated fatty acids are powerful electrophiles, i.e., the nitro-alkene moiety has strong electron-withdrawing properties that render the β‑carbon electron deficient and thus susceptible to attack by nucleophiles.
 This favours reversible nitroalkylation reactions (Michael reaction) with deprotonated thiolate anions, such as the thiol groups of glutathione and thio-amino acids, as well as the imidazole moiety of histidine and the ε-amino group of lysine residues of proteins, thereby regulating the structure and function of the latter.
 The kinetically rapid but reversible nature of these reactions differentiates nitro fatty acids from other endogenous signalling electrophiles such as the cyclopentanone prostaglandins and aldehydes derived from lipid oxidation, e.g., 4‑hydroxy-2-nonenal, that react more slowly and often irreversibly with nucleophiles.
 Although such post-translational modifications of proteins are non-enzymic in nature, and 184 potential protein targets for nitro-alkylation have been identified in macrophages alone, these reactions appear to be more selective than might be expected.
 Transmembrane proteins in the endoplasmic reticulum and nuclear membranes are most susceptible, and then intact lipids containing nitro fatty acids are the main reactants rather than those in unesterified form.